github/docs/data/reusables/repositories/rulesets-commit-regex.md

 ### Useful regular expression patterns

 The following examples provide useful patterns for commit metadata.

-Make sure to set the requirement field to: `Must match a given regex pattern`.
+To use these patterns, set **Requirement** to "Must match a given regex pattern".

 #### Ensure branch names are compatible with Windows